Contracts and Policies for Childcare

 Procedures for the day.
 Let parents know anything about how you run the business that would be of importance to them.
 You can’t expect them to always have their child their by 9 am if you don’t let them know that is your rule.

 Your outdoor play policy.
-I take the kids outside to play, weather permitting, any time it’s between 40 and 90 degrees, that is in my policy book.
+I take the kids outside to play, weather permitting, any time it’s between 40 and 90 degrees, which is in my policy book.
 Also, kids get dirty here.
 We garden, we play hard, it’s a dirty job to be a kid.
 So, I let people know that in advance.

 Your daily schedule or activities kids will participate in regularly.